gvwilson/thirdbit/_posts/2006/2006-02-02-please-tell-me-python-logging-isnt-supposed-to-work-this-way.md

 WARNING:a.b:from a.b
 </pre>

-<p>Bah---I think that structured logging is essential to good software
+<p>Bah—I think that structured logging is essential to good software
 development, but I'd be embarrassed putting this in front of students and saying, "It's supposed to work this way."</p>